Mongolia: Eagle Hunters and Reindeer Herders

 Join us as we photograph Mongolia’s vast, breathtaking landscapes, the Ger tents of the nomad, and hear the cry of a soaring golden eagle.
-Photograph eagle hunters, as they perform the ancient art of eagle falconry, with the snow-capped mountains of Bayan-Ã–lgi in the background.
-We’ll have a full day at the Olympic-style events of Naadam Festival of Mongolian wrestling, horse racing, and archery.
-The dramatic gorges and lakes of Khovsgol will serve as backdrop to the millennium old tradition of reindeer herding.
+Together we will photograph eagle hunters, as they perform the ancient art of eagle falconry, with the snow-capped mountains of Bayan-Ã–lgi in the background.
+We’ll have two full days at the Olympic-style events of Naadam Festival of Mongolian wrestling, horse racing, and archery.
+Events that are believed to have existed for centuries.

 Join veteran Muench Workshops Pro Kevin Pepper on this amazing photo workshop in Mongolia!

 July 9, 2019: Today you will arrive in Ulaanbaatar (UB) and be transferred to our hotel by our drivers.
 We'llmeet for dinner, where Kevin will introduce the experience you are about to have in Mongolia.

 July 10, 2019: Today will be your first day enjoying the Naadam Festival.
 You will get to see horse races in the countryside, visit the horse trainers’ tent, get a first-hand introduction behind the scenes of Mongolian horse training and meet the riders, the training staff, and get a history lesson of the coveted horse racing events.
 You will also get a chance to photograph archery events.
 Archery is as ancient as the history of Mongolia.
 In ancient days bows and arrows were primarily used for hunting animals for food, and protecting the tribe from outside threats.
 Over the centuries, the uses of archery changed, and the tradition of archery was passed down, to become one of the most important elements of the sport competitions at the National Naadam Games.